AssetMark | Blog

 • Leadership succession: find a leader who will be able to earn the respect, trust, and admiration of employees.

-3. Know Your Timeline and Your End Goal
+3. What Is Your Ideal Timeline and End Goal?

 Planning for the future is second nature to financial advisors.
-Making sure all stakeholders – including your employees and your family – are aware of your plans will go a long way toward a smooth transition.
-An added bonus: their insights about you and your business can be very helpful during the planning process.
+Making sure all stakeholders—including your employees and your family—are aware of your plans will go a long way toward a smooth transition.
+An added bonus: their insights about you and your business can be very helpful during the succession planning process.

 2. Create a Detailed Client Communication Plan